Trains & Train Rides

 Wine & Dine

 Dining on an antique train is like something out of an Agatha Christie novel.
 One of only 20 fine dining dinner trains in North America, the Cafe Lafayette Dinner Train offers a 5-course meal as well as great scenery in the White Mountains region of New Hampshire.
-In Rhode Island, the Newport Dinner Train recreates the Golden Age of Rail on a 22-mile, 2.5-hour journey along scenic Narragansett Bay.
+In Rhode Island, the Grand Bellevue Dinner Train recreates the Golden Age of Rail on a journey along scenic Narragansett Bay.
 In Massachusetts, the Cape Cod Central Railroad offers lunches, brunches and elegant dress-up dinners on a run from Hyannis to the village of Buzzards Bay, through Sandwich, the oldest town on the Cape, and crossing the Cape Cod Canal railroad bridge.
-On “Thirsty Thursdays” in the fall, the Vermont Microbrew Express offers a chance to sample five excellent local beers (Vermont ranks first in the United States for craft breweries per capita).
 In Connecticut, head to the Essex Steam Train for a romantic four-course meal served on the Essex Clipper, a beautifully restored 1920s Pullman diner, as you journey through the breathtaking and pristine Connecticut River Valley.
-And during the Christmas season in Connecticut, taste local wines on the Naugatuck Railroad aboard the Haight-Brown Vintage Express.
+And, during the Christmas season in Connecticut, taste local wines on the Naugatuck Railroad aboard the Haight-Brown Vintage Express.

 In the Edaville USA family amusement park near Carver, Massachusetts, take a two-mile ride on the Edaville Railroad, a narrow-gauge train with cars that are only six feet wide.
 As well as Christmas and other seasonal events, expect visits from Thomas the Tank Engine!